Who in the sky

 With COSMIC THREADS, Planetarium becomes not only a place where children, young people and adults learn about astronomy and space travel, but also a place for reflection on our common future on Earth.
 The work creates a ‘space’ for reflection and invites the audience to explore the challenges we face at a time when the climate crisis requires us to rethink our relationship with nature, energy consumption and the countless species we share the planet with.

-COSMIC THREADS is the first phase of Planetarium's ambitious permanent exhibition on space travel and space technology; Space T/R. The second phase is expected to open in the first quarter of 2025.
+COSMIC THREADS is the first phase of Planetarium's ambitious permanent exhibition on space travel and space technology; Space T/R. The second phase is expected to open in June 2025.

 The exhibition has been realised with support from Aage og Johanne Louis-Hansens Fond, A.P.
 Møller Fonden, Augustinus Fonden, Thomas B. Thriges Fond, William Demant Fonden, Otto Mønsteds Fond and Louis Petersens Legat.